By Abby Hopkins

 “We saw the full picture of the water project,” he said.

 Texas Baptist Hunger Offering funds are used specifically for the installation of water wells and pumps.
 The wife said she has learned how the body of Christ is meant to work together for the glory of God and the furthering of His Kingdom.

-“This is a life and ministry and a development platform that would not function without the body of Christ praying and giving and supporting and visiting and investing themselves in it,” she said.
+“This is a life and ministry that would not function without the body of Christ praying and giving and supporting and visiting and investing themselves in it,” she said.